webcomponents/custom-elements-manifest/README.md

 React currently is the only major framework where [custom elements require some special handling](https://custom-elements-everywhere.com/).
 React will pass all data to a custom element in the form of HTML attributes, and cannot listen for DOM events coming from Custom Elements without the use of a workaround.

 The solution for this is to create a wrapper React component that handles these things.
-Using the custom-elements.json, creation of these wrapper components could be automated.
+Using a custom elements manifest, creation of these wrapper components could be automated.

 Some component libraries like [Fast](https://www.fast.design/docs/integrations/react) or [Shoelace](https://shoelace.style/getting-started/usage?id=react) provide specific instructions on how to integrate with certain frameworks.
 Automating this integration layer could make development easier for both authors of component libraries, but also for consumers of libraries.

 ## Cataloging

-A major usecase of custom-elements.json is that it allows us to reliably detect NPM packages that for certain contain custom elements.
+A major use-case of custom elements manifests is that they allow us to reliably detect NPM packages that for certain contain custom elements.
 These packages could be stored, and displayed on a custom elements catalog, effectively a potential reboot of [webcomponents.org](https://www.webcomponents.org/).
-This catalog would be able to show rich demos and documentation of the custom elements contained in a package, by importing its components from a CDN like [unpkg](https://unpkg.com/), and its custom-elements.json file.
+This catalog would be able to show rich demos and documentation of the custom elements contained in a package, by importing its components from a CDN like [unpkg](https://unpkg.com/), and its custom elements manifest.

 ## Testing

-Tooling would be able to detect whether or not the public API of a custom element has changed, based on a snapshot of the current `custom-elements.json` file to decide the impact of an update, and potentially prevent breaking API change in patch versions.
+Tooling would be able to detect whether or not the public API of a custom element has changed, based on a snapshot of the current custom elements manifest file to decide the impact of an update, and potentially prevent breaking API change in patch versions.